llpeterson/e2e/rpc.md

 ```

 In this example, `HEADERS` and `DATA` are two standard HTTP control
-messages, which effectively deliniate between "the message's header"
+messages, which effectively delineate between "the message's header"
 and "the message's payload."
 Specifically, each line following
 `HEADERS` (but before `DATA`) is an `attribute = value` pair that
 makes up the header (think of each line as analogous to a header